JustCode65/cse15l-lab-reports/lab2.md

       * `String s`: the string we print out to the user (which comes from the user)
       * `String ans`: this is a local string variable in my custon method: `addSpaces(String s)`.
 It is not used at all in the screenshot.
       * `int count`: The number of strings the user has inputted so far.
       * `String input`: string used to grab user's inputted string.
-It is later combined with other strings to make string s.
+It is later combined with other strings to make `String s`.
       * `String[] parameters`: used to grab the user's input.
 Note: any spaces in the input have been replaced with `+`.
       * `URI url`: the url that is used from the user's input on the website.
       * `+`: these are the chars that the url uses to replace an illegal char `' '`.